Fireworks and Noise Aversion Treatment

 Adult Dogs and Puppy Desensitisation

 Sound Aversion: Some dogs may become very distressed and fearful when they hear loud noises such as thunder, fireworks, gunshots or traffic sounds,

 This can cause some dogs to become extremely anxious and terrified and can lead to other aversion type behaviours.

 Common reactions include hiding, shaking, panting, vomiting, defecation, urination, panic and occasionally destructive behaviours such as chewing through doors and walls to escape to a safe territory.

 Hard as it may seem, you must not comfort your frightened dog, it will only encourage and reinforce their fears.

-Comfort is almost the opposite to a dog, it is perceived as reinforcement rather than reassurance.
+Sympathy and comfort to a dog are almost the opposite of how a human perceives it, Dogs see it as reinforcement rather than reassurance.

 Therefore you reinforce the anxiety and make the dog or puppy more concerned about the fear they are feeling.

 Be blasé, try and distract by playing a favourite game so he learns to cope on his own.